-SWSM in each State in consultation with the RGNDWM will identify reputed Technical Institutions, designated as State Technical Agencies (STA) to provide out sources technical support to the PHED/Boards.
-The STAs would assist the PHED/Boards in preparing the rural water supply schemes and also assist in carrying out state specific R&D activities or any other input required by the Department.
-The criteria for payment to STA for different services rendered are indicated in CCDU guideline given in Annexure V. For assisting in preparation water supply schemes, village water security plan etc persons from the National Technical Expert Panel identified by RGNDWM/ STA/ State Government may also be engaged.
+SWSM in each State in consultation with the RGNDWM will identify reputed Technical Institutions, designated as State Technical Agencies (STA) to which technical support from PHED/Boards can be outsourced.
+PHED/Boards can outsource the preparation of rural water supply schemes and carrying out state specific R&D activities or any other input required by the Department.
+The criteria for payment to STA for different services rendered are indicated in CCDU guideline given in Annexure V. For assisting in preparation of water supply schemes, village water security plan etc persons from the National Technical Expert Panel identified by RGNDWM/STA/State Government may also be engaged.
 The guideline for engaging the Technical Expert is given in Annexure V- C. The broad function of STA is given below:

-- To assist the State Department to plan and design scientifically sound and cost effective rural water supply schemes with special emphasis on sustainability of the source and system. - ii) To assist the PHED in preparation of action plan for both software activities and hardware activities. - iii) To evaluate and scrutinize major/complicated water supply schemes as assigned by the SLSSC/PHED and give technical approval for consideration under SLSSC.

-- iv) To facilitate increase of resources and services of the PHED and also to monitor and review the implementation of the projects/schemes. - v) To provide feedback to the SWSM/SLSSC/PHED on various aspects of programme and problems encountered in planning and implementation at the field level for possible changes/ solution at the State level. - vi) To ensure coordination with various related departments for all scientific inputs for ensuring sustainable water supply systems. - vii) Mode of payment to STA for different activities is indicated in CCDU guideline given in Annexure V
+- To assist the State Department to plan and design scientifically sound and cost effective rural water supply schemes with special emphasis on sustainability of the source and system. - To assist the PHED in preparation of action plan for both software activities and hardware activities. - To evaluate and scrutinize major/complicated water supply schemes as assigned by the SLSSC/PHED and give technical approval for consideration under SLSSC. - To facilitate increase of resources and services of the PHED and also to monitor and review the implementation of the projects/schemes. - To provide feedback to the SWSM/SLSSC/ PHED on various aspects of programme and problems encountered in planning and implementation at the field level for possible changes/solution at the State level. - To ensure coordination with various related departments for all scientific inputs for ensuring sustainable water supply systems. - Mode of payment to STA for different activities is indicated in CCDU guideline given in Annexure V.